Synonym(s)

 HistologyThis section has been translated automatically.

-Image of lichen ruber with conspicuous compact orthohyperkeratosis, with massive irregular epidermal hyperplasia.
+Image of lichen planus with conspicuous compact orthohyperkeratosis, with massive irregular epidermal hyperplasia.
 The infiltrate is variably dense, tending to be sparse with focus on the tips of the rectal ridges.
 In contrast to nonverrucous lichen planus, the verrucous variant may have a relevant number of eosinophilic granulocytes.
 Rarely, plasma cells as well.

 Differential diagnosisThis section has been translated automatically.

-Lichen simplex chronicus: gfls. hsitological clarification
+Lichen simplex chronicus: histologic clarification if necessary

 External therapyThis section has been translated automatically.